Fincer/dxvk-wine-autobuilder/README.md

 # Wine/Wine Staging & DXVK package builder & auto-installer

-Automate installation of the newest DXVK + Wine Staging, and optionally update all your PlayonLinux wineprefixes (Ubuntu/Mint/Arch Linux/Manjaro)
+Automate installation of the newest DXVK + Wine Staging, and optionally update all your PlayonLinux wineprefixes (Ubuntu/Mint/Arch Linux/Manjaro).

+In addition, install the newest GPU drivers on supported Debian-based Linux distributions.

 ## About